 Fall's transformations are remarkable.
-The stunning changing of the leaves, the transitions from summer's heat to crisp cool days, and the shift from outdoor activities to the coziness of a warm home can be comforting.
-Saying goodbye to the previous season and beginning a new chapter without a loved one can also evoke an array of feelings from fear, loneliness, anger, guilt, and shock.
-And as the trees lose their leaves and become empty, people in grief may feel the emptiness in themselves.
+The stunning changing of the leaves, the transition from the summer's heat to crisp cool days, and the shift from outdoor activities to the coziness of a warm home can be comforting.
+Saying goodbye to the previous season and beginning a new chapter without a loved one can also evoke an array of feelings such as fear, loneliness, anger, guilt, and shock.
+And as the trees lose their leaves and become empty, people in grief may feel emptiness in themselves.

-Facing an intense array of emotions can be daunting as you prepare for a new season and upcoming holidays.
-It takes great strength to move through the transitions in grief and what each may bring.
-We hope you can find hope in the new season and when emptiness presents itself, find fullness in family and friends.
+Facing an intense range of emotions can be daunting as you prepare for a new season and upcoming holidays.
+It takes great strength to move through the transitions in grief and what each stage may bring.
+We hope you can find comfort and hope in the new season and when emptiness presents itself, find fullness in family and friends.
 We hope you find that the other side of grief is seeing what it is to live.